Editorial disclosure: Opinions expressed on this page are the author's alone and do not represent the views of any bank.

 - ⦿ 50 free checks as a sign-up bonus

-The second digital bank on our list of small-business bank reviews is also the second-youngest.
+The only digital bank on our list of small business bank reviews is also the youngest.
 It was founded in San Diego, California, and has been headquartered there since 1999.
-The bank also has branches in Las Vegas, Nevada, and Columbus, Ohio.
+The bank also has branches in Las Vegas, Nevada and Columbus, Ohio, but you can open an account nationwide.
 Despite being online-only, Axos gives you access to a wide network of ATMs with no service charges.

-Axos offers a wealth of loan options, but most of them are aimed at mid-size to large businesses.
-It offers commercial term loans and lines of credit.
-You’ll also get a dedicated account rep to help you with any questions you may have and access to the bank’s 24/7 online lending services.
+Axos offers a wealth of loan options, from term loans and lines of credit to equipment financing, commercial real estate loans, and invoice factoring.
+You’ll also get a dedicated account rep to help you with any questions you may have, and you’ll also get access to the bank’s 24/7 lending services online.

 Commercial term loans have 3.5- and seven-year repayment terms and range from $250,000 to $5,000,000.
 Lines of credit also start at $250,000.
 This means that Axos has higher than usual line of credit requirements.
 The very high minimum borrowing amounts, however, mean this bank isn’t the right choice for micro-businesses or startups needing much smaller loans.

-Axos offers three different checking account options, depending on whether you are interested in accruing interest or avoiding monthly costs.
+Axos offers three different checking account options, depending on whether you are interested in accruing interest or avoiding monthly costs and requirements.
 If you’re looking for banks with no fees, the Basic Business Checking account is ideal for you.
-After you put down an admittedly hefty $1,000 initial deposit, you won’t have to maintain any average daily or monthly balance requirements, nor pay maintenance fees.
+There is no initial deposit requirement, you won’t have to pay any average daily or monthly balance requirements, and there are no maintenance fees.

 Axos is the only bank on our list besides Capital One to offer unlimited monthly transactions.
 This is an especially impressive offer considering that, unlike at Capital One, there are no maintenance fees when using the Basic Business Checking account at Axos.
 You also get 50 free checks, which is a nice bonus.